 But with Hot Rod Charlie and Mandaloun, the win-line might not be profitable.
 And a $1 trifecta box with them alongside Midnight Bourbon won’t pay much either.

 Here’s another idea: For $20, take a $10 straight trifecta with your favorite horse over the other two.
 This should return more money than win-bet odds, at least those of Hot Rod Charlie and Mandaloun.

 Bettors can also check projected exacta payouts before wagering.
 An exacta box with Mandaloun and Hot Rod Charlie will pay peanuts unless the bettor slams it.

 If Following Sea’s odds stay where they started, it gets even harder to cash a profitable trifecta or superfecta (top four finishers).
 The superfecta makes financial sense either if Midnight Bourbon can win or a longshot like Antigravity can profit from a speed duel and capture third or fourth.

-Besides the Haskell, on-site gamblers can also enjoy a William Hill sportsbook on its premises.
+Besides the Haskell, on-site gamblers can also enjoy a William Hill (now Caesars) sportsbook on its premises.
 It is located on the first floor of the Grandstand.